donedgardo/blog/content/daily/lead-times.md

 category: daily
 rss: false
 ---
-You know how many software teams struggle with inefficiencies, high defect rates, and poor communication, often misaligning their development work with business goals?
+You know how CTOs struggle with the stress of deployments?

+Often, this stress is compounded by inefficiencies, high defect rates, and poor communication, which misaligned development work with business goals.

-Well, I wanted to share some insights on a crucial metric that could significantly transform these challenges: lead times.
+I wanted to share some insights on a crucial metric that could significantly transform these challenges: lead times.

 ### What is Lead Time?

 In lean software and DevOps, "lead time" is the time from a request to its fulfillment.
 In software delivery, it is the time from when new code is committed until it is running successfully in production.

 ### Why Lead Times Matter